LunaPurpleSunshine/ipget/README.md

 | `IPGET_HOST`         | `MySQL` `PostgreSQL` | Address of the database host e.g. `ip_address`.                               |
 | `IPGET_PORT`         | `MySQL` `PostgreSQL` | Port for the database connection.                                             |

+IPget will attempt to create the database and table if it does not already exist, so make sure the user has the required permissions to create the tables, etc.

 #### Using SQLite

 > [!NOTE]
 > It is generally **not** necessary to modify environment variable configuration for SQLite, these values are intended for use in development e.g. setting the path to `:memory:`, for testing.

 For `SQLite`, `IPGET_DATABASE` is the path to the sqlite database file **within the container**, which defaults to `/app/public_ip.db`.
-When deploying the container, the path should be configured via docker volume mappings to a persistent location, if it is not, then the database file **will be lost** on container restart!
+When deploying the container, the path **must** be configured via docker volume mappings to a persistent location, if it is not, then the database file **will be lost** on container restart!
-See the [here](docs/sqlite-example-compose.yaml) for an example docker compose file.
+See the example [docker compose](docs/sqlite-example-compose.yaml) file.

 ### Logging & Monitoring